cabo/ace-aif/draft-ietf-ace-aif.md

     A value from the subregistry for `Toid`.
     Default value: "local-uri" (RFC XXXX).

-  * `Tperm`: the data type of a permission set for the the object identified via a `Toid`.
+  * `Tperm`: the data type of a permission set for the object identified via a `Toid`.
     A value from the subregistry for `Tperm`.
     Default value: "REST-method-set" (RFC XXXX).